YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Patients often use the word root for anything seen at the end of a shed hair.
 That can be misleading.
 The visible bulb like part does not necessarily mean the living follicle has been pulled out.

-At 2.5 months, the living structure is usually not sitting loosely at the surface.
-I do not diagnose graft loss from a single shed hair photo unless the surrounding scalp also supports that concern.
+By 2.5 months, the living structure is usually not sitting loosely at the surface.
+I do not diagnose graft loss from one shed hair photo unless the surrounding scalp also supports that concern.

 Native hair shock loss is shedding of the patient’s original hair after surgery.
 It can happen around the recipient area and sometimes around the donor area.
 It is more common when the native hair is already miniaturized and weak.